security-notes/infobyte-faraday-wiki/Installation-Docker.md

 ##### Starting up Faraday

 Run:
+    $ sudo docket pull infobyte/faraday

-    $ sudo docker run -t -i infobyte/faraday /root/run.sh
+    $ sudo docker run infobyte/faraday -v /home/USERNAME/database:/var/lib/postgresql/10/main

-This command runs the container with Faraday and CouchDB using a test Workspace called "workspace".
-Inside, Faraday is started with `./faraday.py -gui=no-gui --update` which means without a graphic environment and checking for  updates.
+This command runs the container with Faraday and PostgreSQL.
+For a production environmnet we recommend to use a docker only for faraday-server and another with PostgreSQL.
+Note that we used a volume for the database data directory.

 Now to obtain the container's IP address run:

     $ docker inspect $(docker ps -lq) | grep \"IPAddress

-For the purpose of this guide lets use `192.168.0.10`.
+For the purpose of this guide lets use `172.17.0.2`.

 ##### Web UI

-Direct the browser to `http://192.168.0.10:5985/_ui/`
+Direct the browser to `http://172.17.0.2:5985/_ui/`

 ##### ZSH

-    $ ssh root@192.168.0.10
+    $ ssh root@172.17.0.2

     $ cd faraday/
     $ ./faraday-terminal.zsh